 Then they found out about the Ketogenic Diet and he has been seizure free ever since.
 Sadly, he has some brain damage from all the seizures, but he functions enough to drive a car and have a job.

 I had a knee injury that would change my life and not in a good way.
 Through all the doctors appointments, pain, being on waiting lists to see a knee surgeon, waiting list for an MRI, having surgery and then even more pain and now back on the waiting list to see the surgeon again, I developed a good dose of depression.
 And along with that depression came a significant weight gain.

 When I topped out at my almost highest weight ever (see pictures below), I guess something clicked and I knew this was it.
 I started looking at low carb diets because they are the only thing that ever worked for me in the past.
 I am a middle aged, metabolically challenged woman.
 The weight does not come off easy!
 Plus with my knee still causing me great pain, my exercise options are limited and I am just not getting enough of it.

-So I started off by following Jorge Cruise’s 100 Diet.
-I think it’s a very good diet, very low carb and I lost 6.5 pounds the first week.
+So I started off by following Atkins and Jorge Cruize.
+I think they are good diets, very low carb and I lost 6.5 pounds the first week.
 But it was while I searched for recipes on line that I came across blog posts and information about the Ketogenic Diet again.

 All of the articles I found were written by men and bodybuilders, and showed pictures of plate sized steaks and I wondered if this would turn away women like me.
 I don’t know, but I was inspired to document my journey here and hope it helps somebody.
 As a person who has struggled with weight issues all my life, sometimes we just need hope!